-The Parliamentary and Health Ombudsman, Care Quality Commission, NHS England and Healthwatch have come together to create this quick guide about how you can raise concerns or make a complaint against a GP.
+Citizens Advice Bureau have created this quick guide about how you can raise concerns or make a complaint against a GP.

 NHS Birmingham and Solihull Clinical Commissioning Group is responsible for planning and buying (commissioning) health services for people living in Birmingham and Solihull.
 They commission services from local hospitals, GP practices and other healthcare providers.

 People can contact their local CCG about raising a formal complaint about one of their member health and social care practices.
 If your NHS medical practice is commissioned by Sandwell and West Birmingham CCG you will need to contact them directly.

 NHS England welcomes concerns, compliments and complaints as valuable feedback that will help us learn from your experiences and make improvements to services we commission.
 The Customer Contact Centre respond to enquiries and requests for information as well as complaints about primary care services – GP services, dental services, pharmacies and optometrists.